jsenzel1/screenshotJournal/README.md

 # make your own
+# (Note: been having problems with permissions and such on mac running from cron, so now there's a mac app version that you can use to manually take numbered shots. the rest of this may or may not work)

 Note: this will work natively on mac and I believe linux, and not on windows (sorry)